 We gratefully acknowledge the following sources of support: *This material is based upon work supported by the National Science Foundation under Grant No. NSF DMS-0635535 and NSF CAREER DMS-0956210.
 Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).

 May 2016: Inderbir Sidhu and Misha Padidar present posters on research projects.

-The workshop will discuss general topics in materials modeling and computational methods.
-We will also present a tutorial on fluctuating hydrodynamics approaches and our package SELM for use in materials simulations in LAMMPS.
+The workshop focuses on mathematical modeling of soft materials and computational methods.
+We present a tutorial on fluctuating hydrodynamics approaches and our computational package SELM for simulations using the LAMMPS molecular dynamics software.

-Software package SELM for fluctuating hydrodynamics simulations in LAMMPS [link]
+Software package SELM for fluctuating hydrodynamics simulations in LAMMPS [software website]

 January 2015: UCLA IPAM Talk at Workshop on Partial Order: Mathematics, Simulations and Applications